sagemath/trac_to_gh/Issue 6252.md

 }
 ```

-Changing assignee from tba to schilly.
+Changing assignee from tba to @haraldschilly.